 - Wildflower meadows – National Wildflower Centre

-- Who is involved (e.g. number of people, clothing worn, tools being carried or any dogs),
+- who is involved (for example, number of people, clothing worn, tools being carried or any dogs)

 Wildlife crime reduces the number of rare animals and plants, pushing them closer to extinction.
 It can cause animals pain and suffering and can be linked to other serious crimes, like drugs, money laundering and firearms offences.